anandkumarpatel/rest-fs/README.md

 you can attach a function to modifyOut to manipulate file output. the function has one argument which is the full filepath and should return path to return

+ETags
+===

+rest-fs supports ETags by default.
+Each api endpoint will return a *strict* `ETag` header that clients can utilize when making subsequent requests.
+Please see [http://en.wikipedia.org/wiki/HTTP_ETag](this article) for more information on using ETags.

 API
 ===